The Cosmic Evolution of Binary Black Holes in Young, Globular and Nuclear Star Clusters: Rates, Masses, Spins and Mixing Fractions: Methods

 If the BBH merges in less than a Hubble time, we estimate the mass and spin of the merger remnant using the fitting formulas by \cite{jimenez-forteza2017}.
 If the BBH merges inside its parent star cluster, we also calculate the relativistic kick magnitude $v_{\rm K}$ using the fit by \cite{lousto2012}.
 We assume that the merger remnant remains inside its parent cluster if the relativistic kick magnitude $v_{\rm K}<v_{\rm esc}$, where $v_{\rm esc}$ is the escape velocity from the star cluster.
 Otherwise, the merger remnant is ejected from the parent cluster and cannot participate in any further hierarchical mergers.

-Even when the merger remnant remains inside its parent cluster, the kick sends it far away from the cluster core.
+Even when the merger remnant remains inside its parent cluster, the kick sends it in the cluster's halo, where the stellar density is orders of magnitude lower with respect to the core \citep{spitzer1987}.
 The BH must sink back to the core via dynamical friction before it can acquire new companions via three-body encounters or exchanges.
 We then calculate the timescale $t_{\rm Ng}$ for the merger remnant to pair up dynamically with a new companion BH as

-In the above equation, $t_{\rm merg}=t_{\rm dyn}+t_{\rm GW}$ is the delay time of the first generation (1g) BBH (where $t_{\rm dyn}$ is defined in eq.~\ref{eq:tdyn}, while $t_{\rm GW}$ is the time elapsed from the formation of the BBH to its merger, according to eqs.~\ref{eq:mapelli2018}).
-If $t_{\rm Ng}$ is shorter than the Hubble time, we start the loop again by integrating the second generation (2g) BBH with Eqs~\ref{eq:mapelli2018}.
+In the above equation, $t_{\rm merg}=t_{\rm dyn}+t_{\rm GW}$ is the delay time of the first generation (1g) BBH, where $t_{\rm dyn}$ is defined in eq.~\ref{eq:tdyn}, while $t_{\rm GW}$ is the time elapsed from the formation of the BBH to its merger, according to eqs.~\ref{eq:mapelli2018}.
+If $t_{\rm Ng}$ is shorter than the Hubble time, we start the loop again by integrating the second generation (2g) BBH with eqs~\ref{eq:mapelli2018}.
 We iterate the hierarchical merger chain until the merger remnant is ejected from the cluster, or the cluster evaporates, or we reach the Hubble time.
 Figure~\ref{fig:FASTCLUSTER_scheme} is a flow chart of {\sc fastcluster}.